HUD issues FY 2026 Continuum of Care grant notice

 Under the NOFO, 60 percent of total funding will be considered “protected” under Tier 1, renewed on a non-competitive basis to ensure continuity of existing CoC operations.
 The remaining 40 percent will be awarded through a competitive process.
 Under the current program framework, nearly 90 percent of program funds are protected renewal funds.
 Additionally, renewal projects may be subject to audits or ongoing evaluations, increasing the importance of strong performance reporting, compliance and financial oversight.

-The revised notice also includes provisions limiting the consideration of diversity, equity and inclusion (DEI) initiatives and race-based factors in program administration.
+The notice includes provisions limiting the consideration of diversity, equity and inclusion (DEI) initiatives and race-based factors in program administration.
+Additionally, HUD introduced new merit and risk review criteria, including potentially subjective factors such as "self-sufficiency."
 Applicants should review the updated requirements carefully to ensure compliance with federal guidelines.

 What’s next?